RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: ABLATION STUDIES

 \subsection{Effect of Data}

 While we show that the Kramers-Kronig (KK) loss enhances standard data fidelity terms, it is crucial to test scaling the training data.
-To study this, we freeze the test set and vary the number of training samples from $0$ to $1000$, keeping all other settings constant.
+We freeze the test set and vary the number of training samples from $0$ to $1000$, keeping all other settings fixed.
 This setup ensures systematic evaluation of the impact of supervision concerning generalization.
 Performance improves with more training data, as shown in \Cref{fig:ablation-b}.
 However, even in the fully self-supervised case, where RamPINN is trained without any data signal, the model recovers meaningful Raman spectra from CARS inputs.
 While not matching the accuracy of supervised models, these self-supervised predictions remain competitive, underscoring the strength of the physics-informed loss as an inductive bias.
-We also observe diminishing returns with increasing data, suggesting that either the synthetic data lacks sufficient diversity or the model has reached its representational capacity.
-The results show that the problem can be addressed effectively with limited supervision.
+We observe diminishing returns with more data, suggesting that either the synthetic data lacks diversity or that the model has reached its representational capacity.
+The results show that the problem can be handled effectively with limited supervision.